Etrigan the Demon: Pre/Post-Crisis

 The series Blood of the Demon, plotted and drawn by John Byrne and scripted by Will Pfeifer, began in May 2005.
 Etrigan apparently loses the restrictions imposed upon him by the wizard Merlin which turned him from evil, caused by his "murder" at the exact moment he was transforming from his human self, Jason Blood, into his demon self.
-It turns out that the incident has resulted in Jason Blood being able to exert some will over Etrigan's violent nature, whereas previously the two remained separate, only one existing at a time.
+The incident resulted in Blood being able to exert some will over Etrigan's violent nature, whereas previously the two remained separate.
 Blood of the Demon ended with issue #17 in July 2006.

 Etrigan later attempts to use the Trident of Lucifer to take control of Hell.
 A makeshift Shadowpact team successfully takes the Trident from him and flees to the supernatural Oblivion Bar.
 Etrigan follows and battles the team inside the bar.
 He is turned into stone via magical pistols and is used as a hat rack.
 The pistols' magic would return Etrigan to normal at sunrise, which never happens within the bar.

 Etrigan takes part in the war for control of Hell on behalf of Neron, duelling Blue Devil.
-Later, due to the effects of a magical drug Satanus had infested Hell with, he was transformed into a soulless physical human, a perfect duplicate of Jason Blood.
-Blood, meanwhile, has taken steps as to interfere with any possible attempts of Etrigan's to re-merge.
+Later, due to the effects of a magical drug Satanus had infested Hell with, he is transformed into a soulless duplicate of Jason Blood.
+Blood has taken steps as to interfere with any possible attempts of Etrigan's to re-merge.

-During the Blackest Night event, Blood's body is possessed by Deadman, who invokes Etrigan's transformation, using his flames to hold back the Black Lanterns.

 Etrigan briefly appears in the prelude to the JLA/JSA crossover during the Brightest Day event.
 Etrigan travels to Germany to find a crashed meteorite that contains an unconscious Jade and is drawn into a confrontation with the Justice League after attacking a squad of German superheroes.
 He mocks the League by claiming they are an inferior team of substitutes, but is ultimately defeated when Donna Troy uses her Lasso of Persuasion to force him back into his Jason Blood form.
-Jason apologizes for the trouble he caused and departs from the scene, but not before warning Batman and his teammates that the meteorite possesses supernatural qualities.
+Blood apologizes for the trouble he caused and departs from the scene, but not before warning Batman and his teammates that the meteorite possesses supernatural qualities.
 The meteor is later revealed to be the Starheart, a legendary entity that has the power to possess metahumans with magical or elemental abilities.

 Etrigan is shown aiding the JLA during their mission into Hell, where he helps Hawkman defeat a demonic beast.
 He also was the guide to the Secret Six in their trip to Hell and led Catman to see the fate of his father, all the while amused by the confusion and pain they were suffering as a result of their visit.